 Instead of biting, try a gentle scratching.
 Instead of kicking, try tickling.
 Instead of fear, try acceptance.
 Instead of annoyance, try patience.
 Instead of piling up so much laundry of your own, try washing, folding and sorting what is dumped on you by others, handing it back all ready for the next day.

 Just settle into the straw to watch and wait – amazing things will happen.

 “When a newspaper posed the question, ‘What’s Wrong with the World?’ the Catholic thinker G. K. Chesterton reputedly wrote a brief letter in response:

-No one of us escapes the rottenness that lies not-so-deep beneath our shiny surface.
-We are full of wormholes allowing the world inside to eat us alive.
+Not one of us escapes the rottenness that lies not-so-deep beneath our shiny surface.
+We are full of wormholes, inviting the worms of the world to eat us alive.